Georgia man accused of leaving grandmother in freezer to die

 Police said Cumming’s family believed she had moved out of state, but grew concerned after not hearing from her and reported she might be missing.

-Police said they believe that Cumming was injured in a fall in December and that instead of getting her medical attention, Fincher dragged her through home.
-A warrant says Fincher “heard and saw numerous bones break.”
-He then wrapped her in plastic bags and placed her in a large freezer.
+Police said they believe that Cumming was injured in a fall in December and that instead of getting her medical attention, Tincher dragged her through home.
+Criminal charges say Tincher “heard and saw numerous bones break.”
+He then wrapped her in plastic bags and placed her in a large freezer, with the charges saying Tincher “acknowledged her back broke going into the freezer.”
+Charges say there was “no altercation or provocation” leading up to the acts.

 “From what we determined, at the time, he believed she was still breathing and had some movement at the time she was going into the freezer,” said Floyd County Investigator Brittany Werner told WAGA-TV.